 Nurse Practitioner Careers in Florida

 As a nurse practitioner, you may choose to work in a variety of settings.
 Hospitals and clinics often benefit from the services of advanced practice nurses, but you can also look into city and county health programs or private practice.
 Certain specialties lend themselves to work in specialized clinics, while others put you in a position to work in emergency care or urgent care.
 Regardless of where you choose to work, you may benefit from a positive job outlook in this field.
-According to O*Net, job openings for nurse practitioners are expected to increase 16% between 2012 and 2022 (2016).
-The average salary for a Florida nurse practitioner is $95,780 per year (Bureau of Labor Statistics, 2016).
+According to 2017 BLS data, job openings for nurse practitioners are expected to increase 16% between 2012 and 2022 (2016).
+The average salary for a Florida nurse practitioner is $95,650 per year (Bureau of Labor Statistics, 2017).

 If patient care is your favorite part of working in healthcare, a nurse practitioner degree is the natural next step for you.
 With Florida’s variety of options, including FNP programs and pediatric programs, you can learn how to best work with your chosen population and meet their healthcare needs.
 Find out what your degree options are and how you can get started on the next step of your educational path.
 Consult the list below and get in touch with Florida nurse practitioner programs.